 Olivier Gendebien Contested 13 GPs between 1955 and 1961 with a best finish of second at the French Grand Prix of 1960.
 Driving for the Yeoman Credit team he also picked up third at his home event and finished a career-best sixth in the standings.
 Gendebien also enjoyed great success at Le Mans.

 Lucian Bianchi Bianchi started a total of 17 races, scoring points at his home event in 1960 and ’68.
-However his finest moment came at Monaco, where in 1968 he took third place.
-Today his grandnephew Jules (who races under the French flag) is test driver for Ferrari and considered one of the hottest properties in F1 feeder series GP2.
+However, his finest moment came at Monaco, where in 1968 he took third place.
+His grand-nephew Jules tragically lost his life after an accident driving for Marussia in 2014.

 Willy Mairesse Started 13 Grand Prix between 1960 and 1965, scoring a podium at Monza in his first F1 event at the legendary track.
 Took fourth at the same circuit in ’62 but only finished one other race, coming home seventh at Monaco during the same season.